Burial

 Graves are no longer sold as freehold but can be leased for 25, 50 or 100 years.
 Leases can be bought in advance.

-When you buy a lease Plymouth City Council still own the land and the responsibility for its management remains with us but as deed holder/owner you have the exclusive right of burial in that grave.
-You will also need to give permission for someone else to be buried in the grave or to place a memorial.
+When you buy a lease Plymouth City Council still own the land and the responsibility for its management remains with us but as deed owner you have the exclusive right of burial in that grave.
+You will also need to give written permission for someone else to be buried in the grave or to place a memorial.
+When a deed expires, a renewal letter will be sent to the last known address of the person named on the deed.

 Declaration re missing deed of grant or transfer of burial right (PDF, 63 KB)